twillisdev/twillisdev.github.io/README.md

 ## Looking forward to:
 - successful collaboration with Dev Ops team
 - working with classmates on a team project
-- having fun, building great realtionships, and building so much cool stuff!
+- travel, having fun, building great realtionships, and building so much cool stuff!
 - contributing to my community as a citizen and as an engineer